patchlevel/event-sourcing/docs/aggregate.md

     }
 }
 ```

+> :warning: Disregarding this can break the rebuilding of the state!

 We have now ensured that this rule takes effect when a name is changed with the method `changeName`.
 But when we create a new profile this rule does not currently apply.